Skip to main content

 Does Honeymoon Israel make accommodations for individuals with disabilities?

 Guided by our Jewish values, we aim to be inclusive of all individuals with disabilities and to accommodate specific access needs.
-Please be sure to share any ways we can ensure your accessibility needs are met, during the application process.
+Please be sure to share during the application process if there are any ways we can ensure your accessibility needs are met.

 What should I pack?